 - Spotted Owl

 Owls in North America belong to two different families: the typical owl family or Strigidae, and the barn owl family or Tytonidae.

 Different owls of North America can be identified by size.
 The elf owl is the smallest and the most migratory owl on the continent.
 This owl’s body size is 5.1 – 5.5 inches.
-Other smaller owl species include the mountain pygmy-owl with a body size of 5.9 – 6.5 inches and the flammulated owl with a body size of 5.9-6.7 inches.
+Other smaller owl species include the mountain pygmy-owl with a body size of 5.9 – 6.5 inches and the flammulated owl with a 5.9-6.7 inches body size.

-In contrast, the largest species of North American owls are the great gray owl and the snowy owl.
+In contrast, North American owls’ largest species are the great gray owl and the snowy owl.
 The great owl can range from 24-33 inches in size.
 The snowy owl measures 20-27 inches in size.

-In general owls have flat faces with a hawk-like beak, forward-facing eyes, and ears.
-The owl’s forward-facing eye position is atypical of other birds of prey who usually present with eyes on the side of their heads.
+In general, owls have flat faces with a hawk-like beak, forward-facing eyes, and ears.
+The owl’s forward-facing eye position is atypical of other birds of prey, which usually present with eyes on the side of their heads.
 The forward-facing position allows owls better depth perception for low light hunting.

 Owls have facial disks surrounding each eye covered in feathers.
 These feathers can be adjusted to allow owls to hear sounds from far away by funneling noise into their asymmetrical ear cavities.
 Owls have flexible necks with 14 vertebrae that can rotate up to about 270 degrees.

-When a group of owls, a parliament, are together you can easily identify the males from the females because of their size.
+When a group of owls, a parliament, are together, you can easily identify the females’ from males because of their size.
 Typically female owls are larger than their male counterpart.
 Scientists theorize that the males are smaller to aid their ability to be efficient foragers.

 With longer wing chords and their smaller size, males can take on their more agile prey – who are usually the same size as the owl – and bring food back to the waiting nest where females usually sit with their eggs.